How to Protect Your NAS Device From Data Loss

-- Proper investment: A decisive mistake is unreasonable thrift.
+- Proper investment: A decisive mistake is an unreasonable thrift.
 Therefore, you should pay attention to quality when buying the hard drives for the system.
 The most suitable drives are ones that have been certified for 24/7 continuous operation, fast access times, and large cache.
 It’s best to purchase hard drives from different production batches.
-In this way production-related errors or susceptibility to failures can be reduced.
+In this way, production-related errors or susceptibility to failures can be reduced.
 There is a risk that hard drives will fail within a short time in a chain reaction.

 - Standardized or customized?
 It’s recommended to use standardized drives with Microsoft file systems or Linux ext3 or XFS.
 Alternatively, proprietary formats with little or often non-documented file systems make the data recovery more time-consuming and costly in case of an emergency.